 In addition to specific regulations for businesses, face coverings are required in all public buildings and outdoor spaces where you can not maintain physical distancing from people outside your household.

-Reopening in some parts of the state does not mean back to business as usual.
+Reopening some businesses does not mean back to business as usual.
 Large gatherings are still prohibited and residents are still being asked to stay home whenever possible.
-Governor Brown has said people from unopened counties should not travel to other counties to visit salons, restaurants etc.

 All Oregon state guidelines/resources can be found here >>>